-Employee Participation: For Aggressive Growth and Tactical, and Seven Hills strategies, TDAM looks for stocks where there is significant management ownership of the stock.
+Employee Participation: For Seven Hills, TDAM is looking for stocks where there is significant management ownership of the stock.
 Following this principle, many times the Portfolio Manager and employees of TDAM may invest alongside the clients in the same stocks.
-This could be perceived as a conflict of interest, but TDAM believes in "putting our money where our mouth is," and we believe this makes TDAM more sensitive to the needs of our clients.
+This could be perceived as a conflict of interest, but TDAM believes in "putting our money where our mouth is," and we believe this makes TDAM more sensitive to the needs of the clients.
 TDAM also has systems in place so clients are not disadvantaged as to price execution.
-While these types of situations typically happen under the Aggressive Growth and Tactical, and Seven Hills strategies, they could happen under other strategies if deemed beneficial and consistent with stated investment objectives.

 Style Differences: While TDAM follows a similar philosophy to investing, the individual investing styles of each Advisor may differ.
-An individual Advisor may focus more on event-driven trading positions than core positions; or focus more on emerging, smaller-cap issues than larger-cap issues; or hold differing levels of cash; or hold a large number of smaller positions in an account, or fewer more concentrated holdings that may exceed 25% (particularly in smaller accounts); as well as other style differences.
+An individual Advisor may focus more on event-driven trading positions than core positions; or focus more on emerging, smaller-cap issues than larger-cap issues; or hold differing levels of cash; or hold a large number of smaller positions in an account, or fewer more concentrated holdings that may exceed 25% (particularly in smaller accounts), as well as other style differences.
 These style differences may result in different performance between Advisors.